 Across the nation potential homebuyers have sat on the sidelines in fear or waiting for home prices to drop more.
 And in many real estate markets I get that.
 Prices have been dropping.
 And jobs remain a concern for some people.
 Those are issues not to be ignored.
 However, there are several issues I take with sideline sitters.

 One, prices in most markets are very sticky, meaning prices do not correct downward 30% overnight.
-If you are expecting a big drop, you had better plan on waiting a long time.
-That means 5-10 years, not one year.
-And that means being a renter a long time, losing out on tax breaks a long time, and being subject to the whims of your landlord, with possible multiple moves thanks to being a renter.
+If you are expecting a big drop you had better plan on waiting a long time.
+That means many years, not one year.
+And that means being a renter a long time.
+You’ll lose out on tax breaks a long time.
+You’ll also be subject to the whims of your landlord, with possible multiple moves thanks to being a renter.

-Two, we have already seen big drops in many markets, if you are waiting for a 30% downward price drop, and we have already seen 20% – 25%, do you really think you can be a brilliant market timer and nail the timing perfectly to get the last 5% – 10% (if its even coming)?
+Two, we have already seen big drops in many markets.
+What if you are waiting for a 30% downward price drop, and we have already seen 20% – 25%?
+Do you really think you can be a brilliant market timer and nail the timing perfectly to get the last 5% – 10%, if its even coming?

 The bottom line is that there are a lot of moving parts to deciding if buying a home is right for you.
-In a weak market that clearly has more room to fall, you may be a genius by waiting.
-In a stable market or a market that has already been beaten up, it may be time to dive in.
-In a strong market, like Washington DC, you will be a renter for a long time, and may end up looking foolish, if you decide to wait and time the market.
+In a weak market that clearly has more room to fall you may be a genius by waiting.
+It may be time to dive in if you are in a stable market or a market that has already been beaten up.
+Strong markets, like Washington DC, you will be a renter for a long time if you try to be a market timer.
+And you may end up looking foolish if you decide to wait.